Interpretations of quantum mechanics: Time-symmetric theories

 Not all advocates of time-symmetric causality favour modifying the unitary dynamics of standard quantum mechanics.
 Thus a leading exponent of the two-state vector formalism, Lev Vaidman, states that the two-state vector formalism dovetails well with Hugh Everett's many-worlds interpretation.

 Other interpretations

-As well as the mainstream interpretations discussed above, a number of other interpretations have been proposed which have not made a significant scientific impact for whatever reason.
+As well as the mainstream interpretations discussed above, a number of other interpretations have been proposed that have not made a significant scientific impact for whatever reason.
 These range from proposals by mainstream physicists to the more occult ideas of quantum mysticism.

+Related concepts

+Some ideas are discussed in the context of interpreting quantum mechanics but are not necessarily regarded as interpretations themselves.